programminghistorian/jekyll/_posts/2017-09-18-corpus-linguistics-in-action.md

 You can find out more about the CLiC Dickens research project on the [project's website](http://www.birmingham.ac.uk/schools/edacs/departments/englishlanguage/research/projects/clic/index.aspx) and get in touch with the team via Twitter ([@CLiC_Dickens](https://twitter.com/CLiC_Dickens/)).

 If you are interested in learning how to use collocations and keywords in your own research, we recommend starting with [Corpus Analysis with AntConc](https://programminghistorian.org/lessons/corpus-analysis-with-antconc) by Heather Froehlich.
-In this lesson, Froehlich introduces techniques from corpus linguistics to analyze the language of a corpus, showing how to identify significant patterns of language use within and between sets of texts using features such as collocates and keywords.
+In this lesson, Froehlich introduces techniques from corpus linguistics to analyze the language of a corpus, showing how to identify significant patterns of language use within and between sets of texts.
 And, as always, if you have an idea for a lesson or want to get involved with the *Programming Historian,* please visit our [contribute page](https://programminghistorian.org/contribute) for more information.

 ---

 ## The fireplace pose in 19th century fiction: an example using the CLiC web app

-Guest post by Viola Wiegard, Michaela Mahlberg, and Peter Stockwell
+Guest post by Viola Wiegand, Michaela Mahlberg, and Peter Stockwell

 [CLiC](http://clic.bham.ac.uk) (Corpus Linguistics in Context) is a web app specifically designed for the corpus linguistic study of literary texts.
 While CLiC shares much of its functionality with other corpus tools – similarly to what is described in the [Programming Historian’s lesson ‘Corpus Analysis with Antconc’](http://programminghistorian.org/lessons/corpus-analysis-with-antconc) – it also contains additional features that are particularly relevant to literary analysis.
 These include the ability to search subsets of the text – such as character speech – and a sorting function that goes beyond alphabetic sorting: the ‘KWICGrouper’, which this post focuses on.
 The CLiC web app has been developed as part of the [CLiC Dickens project](http://www.birmingham.ac.uk/schools/edacs/departments/englishlanguage/research/projects/clic/index.aspx) for the analysis of patterns in 19th century fiction, particularly novels by Charles Dickens.
 CLiC currently contains 15 Dickens novels and 29 novels by other 19th century authors and a corpus of 19th century children's literature will soon be added.